pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 something like
 `arn:aws:eks:us-west-2:############:cluster/<your-cluster>`.

 If you had a previous `kubectl` context set, you may also want to set it to be something else with

 ```
 kubectl config use-context <different context>
 ```

+## Wrap-Up

+In this tutorial, we learned what Terraform is and why it is useful.
+After learning the basics, we deployed and tore down a single machine in AWS's cloud, then a scalable cluster of machines!
+I hope you learned something useful.

+Feel free to get involved in this repo or ask me, Sebastian Alvis (@salvis2) for more information.